plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-3.md

 ![Peek 2024-11-01 21-33](https://github.com/user-attachments/assets/a7cea75b-17bf-478e-9f8c-23005fd0137c)

+We have visualised the striking syntenic relationship between the wheat group 7 chromosomes and rice chromosomes 6 and 8.
 Next, we can search for the rice <a href="https://www.uniprot.org/uniprotkb/Q655Y0/entry#sequences" target="_blank" rel="noopener noreferrer">ABERRANT PANICLE ORGANIZATION (APO)</a> gene ID, Os06g0665400.
 The search results identify the rice gene but also the orthologous wheat ID, TraesCS7A01G481600.

 ![Peek 2024-11-01 21-36](https://github.com/user-attachments/assets/64b44d9c-4084-4068-a1e0-3bdd999376fe)